voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-API-Customer-Activity-Object.md

 | object | <p>The type of object represented by the JSON.
 This object stores information about the reward.</p> Available values: `reward` |

 ## Product Object
-#### This is an object representing a product.

-This entity should be used to map product items from your inventory management system.
-The aim of products is to build which reflect product-specific campaigns.

 <p>This is an object representing a product.</p><p>This entity should be used to map product items from your inventory management system.
 The aim of products is to build which reflect product-specific campaigns.</p>

 All of: